-Poop size is related to the amount of fibre in your dog’s diet.
-Poop size increases as the fibre content in your pup’s dog food does.
+Poop size is related to the amount of fiber in your dog’s diet.
+Poop size increases as the fiber content in your pup’s dog food does.
 As a general rule, the volume of your dog’s waste should be proportionate to the amount of food that they are eating.
 If this doesn’t seem to be the case, consider flagging this with your dog’s vet.

 What’s in my dog’s poop?

 When you go to pick up your dog’s poop, eyeball what seems to be going on in there.
 Mucus in dog poop could indicate an inflamed colon, whereas a lot of grass could mean that they’ve been grazing on too much grass or have a gallbladder issue.